Davyd Arakhamia: Political career

 Arakhamia was appointed as an Adviser to the Governor of Mykolaiv Oblast in August 2014.
 In October 2014, he became Adviser to the Minister of Defense and Chairman of the Council of Volunteers at the Ministry of Defense.

 He has served as Secretary of the National Investment Council of Ukraine since August 2019.

 Servant of the People

 Arakhamia heads the parliamentary faction of Servant of the People.

-In 2021, Arakhamia proclaimed that Servant of the People shared principles with the Chinese Communist Party, also stating that Ukraine "sees China as an example and considers it a strategic partner."
+In 2021, Arakhamia proclaimed that Servant of the People shared principles with the Chinese Communist Party, also stating that Ukraine "sees China as an example and considers it a strategic partner".

 During the 2022 Russian invasion of Ukraine, Arakhamia was part of a close circle of advisors who remained in the capital of Kyiv with President Volodymyr Zelenskyy.
-On February 28, Arakhamia was named a member of the negotiating team sent to Pripyat on the Ukraine-Belarus border for talks on a potential ceasefire.
+On 28 February 2022, Arakhamia was named a member of the negotiating team sent to Pripyat on the Ukraine-Belarus border for talks on a potential ceasefire.
+On 28 March 2022, Arakhamia said agreement was close on security guarantees and Ukraine's EU bid, but prospective guarantor countries had yet to agree to security guarantees.
 In April, he said Russia had agreed to almost all Ukraine's peace proposals.
 He added that he had the "feeling that the US and the UK will be the last to join when they see that others agree".